 Giovanni Peri coordinates Task 1.
 He is Professor and Chair of the Department of Economics at the University of California, Davis and Research Associate of the National Bureau of Economic Research in Cambridge, Massachusetts.
 He is Editor of the “Journal of the European Economic Association” and in the Editorial Board of several Academic Journals in Economics.
 He is the Founder and Director of the UC Davis Migration Research Cluster, an interdisciplinary research group focusing on international migrations.
 His Research focuses on the impact of international migrations on labor markets and productivity of the receiving countries and on the determinants of international migrations.

 Yelenia Brilli participates to Task 2.
-She is a post-doc researcher affiliated to the Department of Economics of the University of Verona and the Centre for Household, Income, Labour and Demographic Economics (CHILD) at Collegio Carlo Alberto.
+She is Assistant Professor at Ca' Foscari University of Venice, and researcher affiliated to the Centre for Household, Income, Labour and Demographic Economics (CHILD) at Collegio Carlo Alberto.
 She is an applied microeconomist, with research interests in family, education and health.
 Her research focuses on the relationship between health and human capital, and looks at the effects of family and schooling investments on children's health and development, by using both structural and reduced form econometric methods.

 Adrien Montalbo is a post-doctoral researcher in economics at IESEG School of Management.
+Starting from September 2022 he will start a new post as Assistant Professor at the University of Sussex.
 He holds a PhD in Economics from the Paris School of Economics.
 His expertise covers economic history, with a special focus on the relationship between education and long-term development.
 His ongoing research also investigates the impact of land property and landholding inequalities on the historical democratization process.

 Riccardo Turati participates to Task 1.
-He is a PhD student in the field of Economics at the Université Catholique de Louvain.
-He started his degree on September 2015.
-He is member of IRES and Teaching Assistant at the Department of Economics at the Université Catholique de Louvain.
-His research interests revolve around themes of international migration.
+He is Assistant Professor (Serra Hunter Fellow) at the Department of Applied Economics of the Universitat Autonoma de Barcelona.
+He holds a PhD in the field of Economics at the Université Catholique de Louvain.
+His research interests revolve around themes of international migration, political economy and economic growth

 MALYNES welcomes the following junior researchers either as Research Assistants or PhD Students: Purushottam Mohanty (Paris School of Economics), Abdoulmagid Moustapha (University of Lille), Dylan Planard (University of Lille), Robin Puelles (University Paris-Dauphine) and Djamila Tamadazt (University of Lille)